LiberTEM/LiberTEM/docs/source/install.rst

 Other extra packages
 ~~~~~~~~~~~~~~~~~~~~

+.. versionchanged:: 0.4.0
+    A number of LiberTEM applications are being spun out as sub-packages that
+    can be installed separately.
+See :ref:`packages` for an overview.

 The full grid matching routines in :py:mod:`libertem.analysis.fullmatch` depend
 on `HDBSCAN <https://hdbscan.readthedocs.io/en/latest/>`_.
 This is an optional
 dependency because of installation issues on some platforms.